sync7319/Customer-Journey-Sentiment-Analysis-Dashboard/README.md

 - How to combine **quantitative metrics (conversion, engagement)** with **qualitative data (reviews)** for deeper marketing insights
 - Tricks in **sentiment analysis** — refining thresholds, handling “mixed” reviews, and using rating + sentiment scores together to improve categorization
-- The importance of **contextual storytelling** in analytics dashboards — not just showing metrics but explaining why they matter

 ---